Gyrst/The-Fugazi-Project/README.md

 ### Notes

-+ It doesn't seem trivial to get the URLs of Fake News through PolitiFact or factcheck, as they are not highlighted / made easily accesible in a fixed position on the website.
++ The first URLS under the fact check sources is the orignal fake news URL link.
+Many of these have dead links as they have been removed by the blog page or social media page that they where made on etc.
++ Also, many of the URLS are not present when searching on tweets.
+From some brief testing it seems that the URLS typically appear with a different format on Twitter.
 + Approach could be to search for News Article title "96% of U.S. climate data is corrupted" through browser and then scrape the resulting links to a news article.
-+